Raul Meireles

 Raul José Trindade Meireles (/pt/; born 17 March 1983) is a Portuguese former professional footballer who played as a midfielder.

 After starting out at Boavista, he signed with Porto in 2004, going on to appear in 198 official games and win ten major trophies, including four Primeira Liga titles in a row.
-From 2010 to 2012 he competed in the Premier League, with Liverpool and Chelsea, winning the 2012 Champions League with the latter; he also spent several seasons in Turkey with Fenerbahçe.
+From 2010 to 2012, he competed in the Premier League with Liverpool and Chelsea, winning the 2012 Champions League with the latter.
+He also spent several seasons in Turkey with Fenerbahçe.

 A Portugal international since 2006, Meireles represented the country in two World Cups and two European Championships, earning a total of 73 caps and scoring ten goals.
 He also played Olympic football in 2004.

 Club career

 Boavista

-Meireles was born in Porto, and joined local Boavista FC's youth system at the age of seven.
-He spent two years on loan to C.D.
-Aves in the Segunda Liga, being presented on 8 July 2001.
+Meireles was born in Porto, and joined local Boavista's youth system at the age of seven.
+He spent two years on loan to Aves in the Segunda Liga, being presented on 8 July 2001.

-Meireles scored his first senior goal on 25 May 2003, in a 2–1 home win over C.F.
-União where he fired from 30 metres into the net.
+Meireles scored his first senior goal on 25 May 2003, in a 2–1 home win over União da Madeira where he fired from 30 metres into the net.
 He finished that season with 26 appearances, helping his team to finish in sixth position.

 For the 2003–04 campaign, Meireles returned to Boavista.
-He made his debut in the Primeira Liga on 17 August against S.L.
-Benfica, being chosen Player of the match of the 0–0 home draw by newspaper Record.
+He made his debut in the Primeira Liga on 17 August against Benfica, being chosen as Player of the match of the 0–0 home draw by newspaper Record.